Do Go On - 532 - Dashcon Failure

 For listeners at home, this room is huge.

-Yeah, there are between 5,000 and
+Yeah, there are between 5,000 and 7,000 people here tonight.

 That is true.

-they set the registration table up
+So naturally they set the registration table up at the very far end.

-So people are turning up having
+So people are turning up having to walk through this empty room

-To this little trestle table at the back.
+to this little trestle table at the back.

 They set up the things that have to walk around and around.

-Do you, do you?
+Do you?
+Do you?

-the dumbest fuck in the world.
+There's two situations where I feel like the dumbest fuck in the world.

-One is when there's no one else in front of you
+One is when there's no one else in front of you and you have to snake your way around.

 And the other is when a hat blows off in the wind.